-Digital video nailfold capillaroscopy (DVNC) is routinely used for in-vivo assessment of the peripheral microcirculation by evaluating the morphology of dermal papillary capillaries [1].
-Long before onset of clinical symptoms pathological capillary patterns may be observed in a number of systemic diseases, which are accompanied by vascular damage.
-Therefore, DVNC might be helpful to define surrogate parameters indicative of initial manifestation of cardiovascular disease [2].
-Additionally, capillary abnormalities were shown to potentially reflect the severity and long-term prognosis of underlying diseases.
-For instance, in systemic sclerosis an association between a decreased capillary density and the development and the severity of pulmonary arterial hypertension was detected [3].
-Psoriasis vulgaris is a common chronic skin disease which is accompanied by a number of comorbidities, that are possibly induced by a chronic, low-grade, systemic inflammation leading to vascular insufficiency and finally to clinically relevant atherosclerosis [2,4,5].
-Atherosclerosis in psoriasis patients was shown to be caused by a transfer of inflammatory cells and cytokines from the skin to endothelial tissue and internal organs causing systemic inflammation [2,5,6].
-Endothelial dysfunction is often used as a surrogate marker for atherosclerosis and several studies have shown impaired endothelial function in patients with moderate to severe psoriasis or psoriatic arthritis [2,6,7].
-Besides broad evidence for an increased risk of large vessel atherosclerosis, previous studies also indicated changes of the microvasculature in the papillary dermis of psoriatic plagues and the synovia of psoriatic joints [8,9].
-However, until today only little is known about changes in the microcirculation in non-lesional skin of psoriasis patients.
+accompanied by vascular damage.
+Therefore, DVNC might be helpful to define surrogate parameters indicative of initial manifestation of cardiovascular disease.2 Additionally, capillary abnormalities were shown to potentially reflect the severity and long-term prognosis of underlying diseases.
+For instance, in systemic sclerosis, an association between a decreased capillary density and the development and the severity of pulmonary arterial hypertension was detected.3

+Psoriasis vulgaris is a common chronic skin disease which is accompanied by a number of comorbidities that are possibly induced by a chronic, low-grade, systemic inflammation leading to vascular insufficiency and finally to clinically relevant atherosclerosis.2 4 5 Atherosclerosis in patients with psoriasis was shown to be caused by a transfer of inflammatory cells and cytokines from the skin to endothelial tissue and internal organs causing systemic inflammation.256 Endothelial dysfunction is often used as a surrogate marker for atherosclerosis and several studies have shown impaired endothelial function in patients with moderate to severe psoriasis or psoriatic arthritis.267 Besides broad evidence for an increased risk of large vessel atherosclerosis, previous studies also indicated changes of the microvasculature in the papillary dermis of psoriatic plaques and the synovia of psoriatic joints.89 However, until today, only little is known about changes in the microcirculation in non-lesional skin of patients with psoriasis.
 The reported data are controversial with regard to pathologies of nailfold capillaries, which most probably reflects the polyetiology and polymorphology of psoriasis.
-In one of the earliest studies Redisch et al. revealed tortuous capillaries with tight terminal convolutions in lesional and non-lesional skin of psoriasis patients [10].
-A decreased capillary density, shorter capillaries, more nailfold hemorrhages and sluggish blood flow in patients with psoriasis arthritis were observed by Zaric et al. when compared to healthy controls [11].
-A pattern with shorter and more tortuous capillaries was significantly correlated with periungual psoriatic plaques, nail pitting, onycholysis, and the extent of the involved body surface in a study by Ohtsuka et al. [12].
-A study by Ribeiro et al. showed a lower capillary density, increased avascular areas and an increased number of coiled capillaries in the nailfold of patients with psoriasis [13].
-Finally, Bushan et al. reported a significantly decreased capillary loop density and a reduction of arterial and venous capillary limb diameters but found no other of the previously described morphological abnormalities in any of the patients [14].
+In one of the earliest studies, Redisch et al revealed tortuous capillaries with tight terminal convolutions in lesional and non-lesional skin of patients with psoriasis.10 A decreased capillary density, shorter capillaries, more nailfold haemorrhages and sluggish blood flow in patients with psoriasis arthritis were observed by Zaric et al when compared with healthy controls.11 A pattern with shorter and more tortuous capillaries was significantly correlated with periungual psoriatic plaques, nail pitting, onycholysis and the extent of the involved body surface in a study by Ohtsuka et al.12 A study by Ribeiro et al showed a lower capillary density, increased avascular areas and an increased number of coiled capillaries in the nailfold of patients with psoriasis.13 Finally, Bushan et al reported a significantly decreased capillary loop density and a reduction of arterial and venous capillary limb diameters but found no other of the previously described morphological abnormalities in any of the patients.14

-The aim of our study is to gather further evidence concerning the morphology, frequency and the extent of nailfold capillary changes in patients with psoriasis vulgaris and to identify patient characteristics possibly associated with specific pathological DVNC patterns.
+The aim of our exploratory study is to generate hypotheses concerning the morphology, frequency and the extent of nailfold capillary changes in patients with psoriasis vulgaris and to identify patient characteristics possibly associated with specific pathological DVNC patterns.
+We hypothesise that early endothelial dysfunction as caused by the systemic inflammatory immune response in patients with psoriasis may be detected by DVNC at the level of the dermal capillary microvasculature.
+In addition, this exploratory study will provide the necessary prerequisites for a full-scale study with a formal sample size calculation since there is only little a priori knowledge.